wncc/TSS-2021/Python & its Applications/Week-5/README.md

 For those prefering video tutorials [here](https://www.youtube.com/watch?v=VMP1oQOxfM0) is a good source to refer to.

 You can refer to the [documentation](https://docs.python.org/3/library/tk.html) as well to learn anymore about this library.

+## APIs in Python
+An API or Application Programming Interface is something through which a website distributes the data avaliable on the web server.
+We can use these APIs to extract whatever data we want from websites.
+Retrieving data using APIs can be useful when the data on the web server is dynamic, that is, changing constantly, for example, stock price data.
+Knowing how to consume an API is one of those magical skills that, once mastered, will crack open a whole new world of possibilities, and consuming APIs using Python is a great way to learn such a skill.

+A good analogy for understanding APIs is that when you type in a URL, you request a webpage from the webserver, similarly, through an API you request data from the webserver.
+This data is returned in JSON format.
+You did this last week when you extracted data from website using requests and then further used it with Beautiful Soup.
+Here we will go into more details about the topic.
+You can go to this [link](https://www.dataquest.io/blog/python-api-tutorial/) for a basic tutorial on APIs.

+You can head over to [this link](https://realpython.com/python-api/) for a more detailed tutorial.The advanced concepts covered here such as authentication are optional.

+As you saw APIs can grants access to specific data and methods that other applications can access – and sometimes edit – via standard HTTP protocols, just like a website. **REpresentational State Transfer (REST)**, is one of the most popular architectural style of APIs for web services.
+It consists of a set of guidelines designed to simplify client / server communication.
+REST APIs make data access much more straightforward and logical.

+You can visit [this link](https://realpython.com/api-integration-in-python/) to learn more about using REST APIs.
+This even covers how to buid your own APIs which if you want you can skip.